Choosing the right adhesive for your mosaic

 Indoor mosaic glue

 Weldbond is the best.
 It’s a water based PVA glue, has no fumes, dries clear and water resistant, bonds to most any surface, is non-toxic and cleans up easily.
+We’ve extensively tested it, which you can read about here.
 However, I prefer to use thinset bonding mortar for floors.
 It gives a more stable and durable walking surface and better resists water seepage when cleaning the floors.

 Outdoor mosaic glue

-In choosing adhesive for outdoor mosaics, it’s probably best to avoid adhesives altogether and use thinset bonding mortar (a sticky concrete) instead.
+In choosing adhesive for outdoor mosaics, it’s probably best to avoid adhesives altogether and use thinset mortar (a sticky concrete with added polymers) instead.
 To use thinset, you should read and follow the instructions on the package for mixing, handling and disposal.
+We also have a guide to using thinset.
 In brief, thinset is like grout and other concrete products.
 This means that the best place to mix them up is outside, and you should wear a dust mask if have trouble mixing it up without creating a lot of dust.
 (Our artists merely stand upwind and mist it with a spray bottle until they get it mixed up.)

 I usually mix up about 1 or 2 pounds at a time and smear it on the wall with a small trowel or putty knife.
 I spread it out to about 1/8″ to 1/4″ thick and press my mixed materials directly into the concrete.
 I wear rubber examination gloves and keep a damp rag so I can wipe away any excess that squeezes up to the face of the tiles.
 If you keep the concrete in the bucket covered so that it doesn’t dry out, then it should stay workable for several hours.
 I made the mosaic columns at the gallery using thinset mortar in this way.
 I always keep a small bucket with a little water and rag to clean my hands from time to time and a dry rag in my lap.